Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/get-email-notifications/_index.en.md

 #### notifications
 Type: _List\<[EmailNotificationWithResult](https://github.com/Altinn/altinn-notifications/blob/main/src/Altinn.Notifications/Models/EmailNotificationWithResultExt.cs)\>_

-A list of generated notifications with send result.
+A list of the generated notifications with send result.
-Each notification will include a send status.
-Find a description of each status in the table below.
+Each notification will include the following properties:
+  - id: the id of the notification
+  - succeeded: a boolean indicating whether the send status is a successful one.
+  - _recipient_: the contact details of the recipient that the notification is sent to.
+  - _sendStatus_: the send status of the notification.

 | Status                        | Description       |
 |:-----------------------------:|:-----------------:|